MajorasM4sk/progress-knight/README.md

 # Progress Knight

 ### Introduction
-Progress Knight is a text-based incremental game, developed by Ihtasham42, which can be played on your browser.
+Progress Knight Name TBD is a text-based incremental game, developed by Ihtasham42 and extended by majorasm4sk, which can be played on your browser.

 ### What is Progress Knight about?
 Progress Knight is a life-sim incremental based in a fantasy/medieval setting, where you must progress through the career ladder and acquire new skills to become the ultimate being.